-The leader and boss man of Achievement Hunter, as well as the voice of Grif in Red vs. Blue.
+The leader and co-founder of Achievement Hunter, as well as the group's Team Gents, and the voice of Grif in Red vs. Blue.

 Ain't No Rule: Not as often as Ryan, but he does this from time to time in Let's Play Minecraft, especially considering he makes the rules most of the time and it lets him pick out loopholes.
 In the first part of King Ryan, he points out to Gavin that the rules state that they can't kill each other in the palace... but that doesn't say anything about stealing the Iron Ore that Gavin was smelting.

 Arc Villain: Invoked for episodes 15, 16 and 17 of Let's Play Minecraft.
 He grew sick of his work as the Game Master, so he decided to be the challenge for the crew.
 To that end, he stole the Tower of Pimps, barricaded himself in a floating continent and turned into an Implacable ManHero Killer.